One question I see time and again is “How much should I spend on groceries for my family of four?” — or three, five, etc.

 When you visit the grocery store, there are temptations at every corner.
 There are sales on the end caps, fancy signs and different tricks stores use to make you spend more money.
 Learn about the ways grocery stores get you to spend more money so you can avoid them.

-Don’t make grocery budget mistakes
+Don’t make grocery spending mistakes

 One of the biggest ways people waste money when it comes to food is through waste.
 People buy food that goes bad before they ever have a chance to eat it.
 You might also waste money buying convenience foods.
 These are two ways you are killing your grocery budget.
 Study your habits and find ways to make changes so you aren’t spending (or wasting) money on food.